SayantanPal1427/Price-Prediction-on-Ford-Car-Dataset/README.md

 - Built a **Nonlinear Regression** model to capture more complex relationships in the data.
 - Compared the performance of **Linear** and **Nonlinear Regression** models to determine which model predicted prices more accurately.
 - Evaluated the models using **R² Score, Adjusted R², MAE, MSE,** and **RMSE**.

+Note: R² measures the explanatory power of the model, which in turn reflects the goodness of fit of the model.
+It reflects the model adequacy in the sense of how much is the explanatory power of the explanatory variables.
+It quantifies  data variation explained, not necessarily the overall quality or practical usefulness of the model.